robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Social processes, movement decisions, and space use are inextricably linked and multilayer networks represent a potential analytical framework for linking these processes
-(<span class="citeproc-not-found" data-reference-id="Mourier_2019">**???**</span>).
+(<span class="citeproc-not-found" data-reference-id="Mourier_2019">**???**</span>)
+(Mourier et al. 2019).
 Movement as a collective group can reduce per capita predation risk via detection-dilution trade-offs and improve information transfer about the quality or location of resources to other group members (Jolles, King, and Killen 2019).
 In our case study, we integrate proximity based social networks that inherently rely on animal collective movement and, in general, we found that movement is likely an important mechanism driving social network connectivity within and between habitat types.

 Although multilayer animal social networks are relatively novel (Silk et al. 2018), movement behaviour within multilayer networks has been